BEmeric/eventNote/README.md

 ```

 ### USAGE:
+  ### 0. To check the connection to your Mongo DataBase run this following command:
+      python test_ConnectionToMongoDB.py

   ### 1. Run the server in a terminal
       python server.py
       Use this Url http://127.0.0.1:5000 to check if the server is ready to be used.